Brent-Bew-Canon/weather_forecast/README.md

 # Weather Forecast

 ## Description
 A weather app that gives you current weather conditions as well as a 5 day forecast for any given city in the US.
+It uses the OpenWeather api to pull weather data for a given city.

 ## Installation
 N/A